oussema-fatnassi/LaplateformeTracker/README.md

 - **Authentication**: Secure the application with a username and password.
 - **Auto Backup**: Automatically back up student data at regular intervals to prevent data loss.

+### How to use it?

+1. Launch the application.
+2. Use the menu to navigate different functionalities:
+   - Add a new student.
+   - Update existing student information.
+   - Delete a student record.
+   - View all student records.
+   - Search for a student by ID.
+   - Sort and search student records.
+   - View statistics and perform data import/export.
+3. For each action, follow the prompts to input the necessary information and execute the desired task.

+### How to launch the application?

+This project has two different versions:
+1. The terminal version is launched from the `Main.java` file.
+2. The GUI version is launched from the `TrackerApplication.java` file.